Making a Career Change: 5 Professionals Who Prove It’s Possible

 Azoury worked for several companies to build his digital marketing skills before becoming the head of marketing of his own company, Home Grounds.
 This career leap was possible thanks to all the skills and knowledge he accumulated along the way in other careers, including expertise in coffee that he picked up as a barista.

 You may not have specific technical skills or training in the field you’re hoping to dive into, but you do have soft skills that can help you in nearly any career.
-Evaluate the transferrable skills you already possess.
+Evaluate the transferable skills you already possess.
 You might discover that you’re closer to your new career than you realized!

 5. Pursuing education for the career you want